Moby Doll's impact in scientific research: John Ford and dialects

-As a nine-year-old boy, John Ford had seen Moby Doll at Burrard Dry Dock during his one day on display.
+Moby Doll set the course of John Ford's scientific career.
+As a nine-year-old boy, he had seen Moby Doll at Burrard Dry Dock during his one day on display.
 Later, he worked for the Vancouver Aquarium.
 He studied whale sounds when he was an undergrad.

-At UBC, he heard Professor H.D.
+At UBC, he heard his professor H.D.
 Fisher's tape of Moby Doll, and "was really struck at the sounds that were so strident and harsh and metallic in quality.
 They really are unusual sounds and a little bit sad in a way," he recalled recently.

-In 1978, as Ford was beginning his description of killer whale dialects, he made his first recording of the southern resident orcas.
-One call was the one he remembered from Fisher's tape.
-Through it, he was able to identify that J Pod had been Moby Doll's pod, which passed this pod-specific call from generation to generation.
+In 1978, as Ford was beginning his description of orca dialects, he made his first recording of southern resident orcas.
+He remembered a repetitive call made by Moby Doll that matched a repetitive call being made by these living orcas.
+Through it, he was able to identify that J Pod had been Moby Doll's pod, which passed this pod-specific discrete call from generation to generation.
 Moreover, this was evidence that these orcas had an animal culture, because their calls were learnt.

 Sleep

-The fact that Moby Doll never rested surprised the Vancouver Aquarium's director Dr. Murray Newman, and Dr. Patrick McGeer.
-"In contrast to this, the whales in Johnstone Strait were seen occasionally resting at the surface for brief periods."
-Moby Doll just kept swimming around his pen, always in a counterclockwise direction, and the guards that were posted never saw him stop.
-"The low salinity and concomitant low buoyancy at the enclosure may have necessitated constant movement."
+Moby Doll was under 24-hour guard; the guards observed that Moby Doll kept swimming around his pen, always in a counterclockwise direction, without ever stopping to sleep.
+The fact that Moby Doll never rested surprised the Vancouver Aquarium's director Murray Newman, and Patrick McGeer.
+In their scientific paper, they wrote, "In contrast to this, the whales [orcas] in Johnstone Strait were seen occasionally resting at the surface for brief periods.”
+In Moby Doll's case, “the low salinity and concomitant low buoyancy at the enclosure may have necessitated constant movement."
 Regardless, the scientists "strongly suspected from this that killer whales do not experience deep sleep."

 Hydration

-Analysis of the urine did not find high sodium and potassium values, building evidence for "the notion that whales obtain their water from food and metabolism and do not drink seawater."
+Analysis of the urine did not find high sodium and potassium values, building evidence for "the notion that whales obtain their water from food and metabolism and do not drink seawater," wrote Newman and McGeer.

 Necropsy

+The findings of the necropsy were published in Murray Newman and Patrick McGeer's scientific paper, The Capture and Care of a Killer Whale, Orcinus orca, in British Columbia.